-An employee may not give, or solicit a contribution for, a gift to an official superior, and she may not accept a gift from an employee receiving less pay than her if the employee is a subordinate.
+An employee may not give, or solicit a contribution for, a gift to an official superior, and a superior may not accept a gift from an employee receiving less pay than him or her if the employee is a subordinate.

-On annual occasions where gifts are traditionally given, such as birthdays, Christmas, Boss's Day, an employee may give the following to an official superior:
+On annual occasions where gifts are traditionally given, such as birthdays and holidays, an employee may give the following to an official superior:

 - Items, other than cash, valued at $10 or less;

 - Items such as food and refreshments to be shared in the office; and

 - Personal hospitality provided at the employee’s residence which is of the type and value customarily provided by the employee to personal friends.

 On special, infrequent occasions, such as marriage, illness, a new child, or an occasion that terminates the superior/subordinate relationship, an employee may give an official superior a gift that is appropriate to the occasion.
 In addition, an employee may solicit voluntary contributions of nominal amounts from fellow employees, but not from subordinates or contractors, to contribute to the gift.